 After your CT angiogram is completed, you can return to your normal daily activities.
 You should be able to drive yourself home or to work.
 Drink plenty of water to help flush the dye from your system.

 The images from your CT angiogram should be ready soon after your test.
-Usually, the health care provider who asked you to have a CT angiogram should discuss the results of the test with you.
+The doctor who asked you to have the CT angiogram should discuss the results of the test with you.

 Regardless of the results of your test, it's a good idea to make lifestyle changes to help protect your heart.
 These include:

 - Exercise regularly.
-Exercise helps you reach and maintain a healthy weight and control diabetes, elevated cholesterol and high blood pressure — all risk factors for heart disease.
-With your doctor's OK, aim for 30 to 60 minutes of moderate to vigorous physical activity most days of the week.
+Exercise helps you reach and maintain a healthy weight.
+It also helps control diabetes, high cholesterol and high blood pressure — all risk factors for heart disease.
+With your doctor's OK, get at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity a week, or a combination of moderate and vigorous activity.
 If necessary, break your activity into several 10-minute sessions a day.

 - Eat healthy foods.
-A heart-healthy diet based on fruits, vegetables and whole grains — and low in saturated fat, cholesterol and sodium — can help you control your weight, blood pressure and cholesterol.
+A heart-healthy diet rich in fruits, vegetables and whole grains — and low in saturated fat, cholesterol and sodium — can help you control your weight, blood pressure and cholesterol.

 - Manage health conditions.
-If you have high blood pressure, elevated cholesterol or diabetes, take your medications as directed.
+If you have high blood pressure, high cholesterol or diabetes, take your medications as directed.
 Ask your doctor how often you need follow-up visits.

-- Manage stress.
-Stress can cause your blood vessels to constrict, upping the odds of a heart attack.
+- Soothe stress.
+Stress can cause your blood vessels to tighten (constrict), increasing your risk of a heart attack.
 Ask your doctor about stress management programs in your area.
 Exercise can help reduce stress too.